 All companies that meet one of these thresholds must meet CCPA obligations if they are doing business with California residents, regardless of where in the world they are based.

-Keep in mind: Other U.S. privacy laws, like the Virginia Consumer Data Protection Act (VCDPA), have moved away from revenue-only thresholds.
+Keep in mind: Some other U.S. privacy laws, like the Virginia Consumer Data Protection Act (VCDPA), have moved away from revenue-only thresholds.
 Always check the individual compliance requirements for each state when determining your eligibility.

 What are consumers’ rights under the California Consumer Privacy Act (CCPA) laws?